African divination: Madagascar

+Sikidy is a system of mathematical divination used by the ombiasa (diviner) within the Sakalava peoples.
+Sikidy uses acacia seeds.
+Ascher published a 1997 study of sikidy.
 The deity Zanahary is the guiding deity for the divination, according to Sakalava belief.
 The ombiasa begins by making four piles of acacia seeds, then finds the number of seeds in one of the piles.
 If the number of seeds in this pile is an odd number of seeds then one seed is set aside, if even then two are set aside.
 This process is continued with each pile until another (fifth) pile is created by the seeds put aside, and from this situation more measuring of seeds is made, the degree of counting depending on a decision by way of sacred knowledge which the ombiasa has, by up to the creation of twelve piles.
 By way of the influence of Zanahary, each pile is assigned a status as either slave or prince and assigned as being one of the cardinal points, and by this means the ombiasa is led to the divinatory conclusion.